Johann August Natterer

 Johann August Natterer (19 October 1821 – 25 December 1900) was an Austrian physician and chemist.

-Born in Vienna, he was a nephew to naturalist Johann Natterer (1787–1843).
+Born in Vienna, he was the son of Joseph Natterer (1786 –1852) and a nephew to naturalist Johann Natterer (1787–1843).
 In 1847, he obtained his medical doctorate from the University of Vienna, later practicing medicine in Wien-Leopoldstadt.

+In 1854, he attempted to liquify "permanent gases" using pressures up to 3600 bars (about 3550 atm), but failed.
+This was because those gases have a critical temperature far lower than what Natterer could cool the gas to.
+Consequently, no matter how high the pressure he could achieve, there would be no phase transition from gas to liquid.